danmj/eCommercePlate-backend/README.md

-# README
+# eCommerce Plate Backend

-This is the back end API that serves the front end app that can be found in the repository [github.com/danmj/sales-site-front-end](https://github.com/danmj/sales-site-front-end)
+This is the back end API that serves the front end app that can be found in the repository [github.com/danmj/sales-site-front-end](https://github.com/danmj/sales-site-front-end).
+Writen in Ruby using Rails and a PostgreSQL database.
+Holds data for products, users, and users shopping carts.

 ## Installation & Setup